sami-chaaban/alphascreen/README.md

 ### Job setup<a name="jobsetup"></a>

-* Generate the fasta files and Alphafold commands for the input uniprot IDs.
+* If you have two large proteins and want to generate fragmented predictions:

 ```
 alphascreen --parse uniprot-id-1/uniprot-id-2 [options]
 ```

-* Generate the fasta files and Alphafold commands for the input table.
+* If you have a list of potential interactors in two columns within a table.
 The file can be .txt (e.g. as output by Biogrid) or .xlsx.

 ```
 alphascreen --parse filename [options]